esp-rs/book/src/getting-started/toolchain.md

       Those targets are currently [Tier 2][rust-lang-book--platform-support-tier2].
 Note the different flavors of `riscv32` targets in Rust covering different [RISC-V extensions][wiki-riscv-standard-extensions].

-Now you should be able to build and run projects on Espressif's RISC-V chips.
+If you are _not_ going to use ESP32, ESP32-S2 or ESP32-S3 you are done and can skip to [Tooling Installation](tooling/index.md).

 [rustup-book-channel-nightly]: https://rust-lang.github.io/rustup/concepts/channels.html#working-with-nightly-rust
 [rustup-book-components]: https://rust-lang.github.io/rustup/concepts/components.html